epasten/heroku_test/README.md

 # heroku_test
-test to deploy a panel code in heroku
+Test to deploy a panel code in heroku